Agenda

 • Paolo Laj, Global Atmosphere Watch Programme, World Meteorological Organization

-Improving how we talk about clean air and health in cities
+Improving how we talk about clean air and health

 This moderated panel discussion focusses on the conversation around clean air and public health.
 It delves into the critical role that effective communication plays in raising awareness and driving action on air quality issues within our cities – and explores strategies for making air pollution and its health impacts more relatable to diverse urban populations.
 By connecting public health insights with everyday urban experiences, this session aims to catalyze a more vibrant and impactful dialogue on clean air as a fundamental component of healthy city living.